Harrisson-/pumpkin/README.md

 # Pumpkin

-Simple and easy to use, lib of component for vue3 writing with composition API
+Simple and easy to use, lib of component for vue3 writing with composition API.

-Goal => no Jquery and smallest number of dependencies possible.
+You only need Vue package to use the lib.

 ## Project Status

-Work in progress.
+V1 planned for mid december, but all component are usable.
-Components are almost done, I currently create a documentation for the lib with [Histoire](https://histoire.dev/) After I will create the first major release for the lib :balloon:
+Currently working on documentation with [Histoire](https://histoire.dev/)

 ## components